AJFrio/AIDev/README.md

-# AI Coding Assistant with GitHub Integration
+# AI Coding Assistant with GitHub and Jira Integration

-An intelligent coding assistant that connects to GitHub repositories and uses OpenAI's language models to help complete programming tasks, fix bugs, and implement features.
+An intelligent coding assistant that connects to GitHub repositories and Jira tickets, using OpenAI's language models to help complete programming tasks, fix bugs, and implement features automatically.

 ## Features

 - 🔗 **GitHub Integration**: Connects to any GitHub repository via the GitHub API
+- 🎫 **Jira Integration**: Automatically processes Jira tickets with "UseAI" label
 - 🤖 **AI-Powered**: Uses OpenAI's GPT models for intelligent code analysis and generation
 - 🛠️ **Function Calling**: Uses OpenAI's native function calling for reliable tool execution
 - 📁 **Repository Navigation**: Can explore directory structures and understand codebase organization